openvinotoolkit/openvino/docs/articles_en/learn-openvino/llm_inference_guide/genai-guide.rst

                self.tokenizer = tokenizer
             def put(self, token_id) -> bool:
                # Decode tokens and process them.
-               # Streamer returns a flag correspoding whether generation should be stopped.
+               # Streamer returns a flag corresponding whether generation should be stopped.
-               # But in Python return can be ommited in that case the function will return None
+               # In Python `return` can be omitted.
+In that case the function will return None
                # which in turn will be converted to False, which means continue generation.
                # return stop_flag
             def end(self):